Billy-Spearman-WCCI/RaceCarExtension/README.md

       But the team should have consensus on what gets moved to the top of the list.
     * "Ready" -- This contains the tasks which the team agrees are "on deck".
       It's better to have fewer tasks here.
-      Unlike "Backlog", the tasks in this column should be well-defined and understood by the entire team.
+      Unlike "Backlog", the stories in this column should be well-defined and understood by the entire team, which means you should list the actual tasks which need to be done.
     * "In Progress" -- You should aim to have at most one item here per team member.
       It's perfectly fine for a team member to have zero items in this column if they're currently working on a task that's in the "In Review" column.
 Moving items from "In Review" to "Done" is more important than moving items